How To Create a Writing Routine with a Full-Time Job

 I continued this writing routine until I made it to 25 minutes.

-Now, I don’t follow the Pomodoro technique to a T. But, short focused writing sessions or short focused consistent sessions to work on your goal can help.
+Now, I don’t follow the Pomodoro technique to a T.

 If it feels like there’s never an end to the tasks and chores that you need to get done, then give this a try.